PyBites-Open-Source/karmabot/README.md

 ## Features

-Karmabots main features is the management of Karma within the slack community server.
+Karmabot's main features is the management of Karma within the slack community server.
 You can give karma, reduce karma, check your current karma points and manage your karma related username.

 ![karma example](https://www.pogross.de/uploads/karmabot.png)